blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 The problem of optimization can be solved by using soft thresholds instead of the hard thresholds found in perceptrons.
 This can be facilitated with gradient descent, which features soft thresholds.
 Once the solution is found with soft thresholds and as a result so are the weights, we can switch to hard thresholds to perform classifications.

 A neural network has various inputs and layers.
-Each layer has a non-linearity $\theta$, which is a generic non-linearity --- not specifically the logistic function in logistic regression.
+Each layer has a non-linearity $\theta$, which is a generic non-linearity---not specifically the logistic function in logistic regression.
 To be precise, the non-linearity $\theta$ is similar to the logistic function except that it ranges from $-1$ to $+1$, to better approximate the hard threshold that goes from $-1$ to $+1$.
 Each of the non-linearities $\theta$ can be different.
 A famous approach to take is to make all of the $\theta$'s be non-linear and then make the final $\theta$ actually be linear.
 The intermediate layers are referred to as **hidden layers**.
 The final layer is referred to as the **output layer**:

 <img src="/images/notes/machine-learning/neural-networks/neural-network.png" class="center">